-Paul Wetzl joined 33 WYTV as a weeknight meteorologist in 2011 after 13 years as a weekend meteorologist on WKBN 27 First News.
+Paul Wetzl re-joined WKBN 27 First News as a weeknight meteorologist in 2014 after 3 years in the same position at 33 WYTV.
+He had previously spent 13 years as a weekend meteorologist on WKBN 27 First News.
 He started his career at WTOK-TV in Meridian, Mississippi.

 Born in 1975 in Youngstown, Paul graduated from united Local High School in 1993.
 He then left to attend Mississippi State University, where he received a Bachelor of Science degree in Geosciences with an emphasis on Meteorology.